wooster0/shifting/README.md

 &emsp;Now if you think that some of the offered storage sizes like 500 MB are insufficient,<br>
 &emsp;it is worth noting that there is actually a good thing to having limited storage.<br>
-&emsp;You will be forced to delete spam emails or emails you no longer need<br>
+&emsp;At some point you will be forced to delete spam emails or emails you no longer need<br>
 &emsp;and that naturally makes your mailbox smaller, more organised and easier to navigate through.<br>
 &emsp;It forces you to make sure your mailbox stays clean, and that's good for your own sake.<br>
 &emsp;But even if you don't do so, sizes like 500 MB are plenty of space for the average user.